XOZANAYKUT/aykutlaw/README.md

 ## Existing Features

-## Navigation Bar
+### Navigation Bar
-- Featured on all three pages, the full responsive navigation bar includes links to the Logo, Home page, About Us and Contact page and is identical in each page to allow for easy navigation.
+- Featured on all  pages, the full responsive navigation bar includes links to Home page, About Us and Contact page and is present in each page to allow for easy navigation.

 - This section will allow the user to easily navigate from page to page across all devices without having to revert back to the previous page via the ‘back’ button.